phil65/pyacp/examples/mini_swe_agent/README.md

 # Mini SWE Agent (Python) — ACP Bridge

+> Just a show of the bridge in action.
+Not a best-effort or absolutely-correct implementation of the agent.

-A minimal Agent Client Protocol (ACP) bridge that wraps mini-swe-agent so it can be run by Zed as an external agent over stdio.
+A minimal Agent Client Protocol (ACP) bridge that wraps mini-swe-agent so it can be run by Zed as an external agent over stdio, and also provides a local Textual UI client.

-## Configure in Zed
+## Configure in Zed (recommended for editor integration)

 Add an `agent_servers` entry to Zed’s `settings.json`.
 Point `command` to the Python interpreter that has both `agent-client-protocol` and `mini-swe-agent` installed, and `args` to this example script: